Daniel-16/CMP-101-Projects/Notes.md

 - Functions, Lists, Syntax and Semantics

 Assignment
-    - Write a program to calculate area and perimeter
+    - Write a program to calculate area and perimeter.